ainizzati/UniMeal/SECURITY_ENHANCEMENTS.md

 - [ ] Verify session cookie has SameSite=Strict
 - [ ] Confirm session expires after 60 minutes of inactivity
 - [ ] Test that session ID changes after login (check cookie value before/after)

+#### 5. Secure Logout Testing
+- [ ] Login to the system and access the dashboard
+- [ ] Click logout button
+- [ ] Verify you are redirected to login page
+- [ ] Click browser back button
+- [ ] Confirm you CANNOT access the dashboard (should redirect to login)
+- [ ] Check browser DevTools Network tab for Cache-Control headers on protected pages
+- [ ] Verify headers include: `no-cache, no-store, must-revalidate`

 ### Database Verification